 - About V-Ray – This tells you what version you are currently using.

 - Frame Buffer – Here you can Enable the built-in frame buffer and change the output resolution if you want to use something other than the resolution you have set in Max.
 You can also generate previews, render to a raw image file, and select render channels.
+Note: Be sure to set your output folder to C:\ResPower\Temp\Max\Output, which is where our software looks to find your rendered images.

 - Global Switches – This roll-out is where you can affect things like whether the lights are on or if shadows are on globally.
 This can be quite handy if you have a lot of lights and are testing since you won’t have to go through and turn every one on or off individually.
 You can also set it to show GI only, set ray trace, and make global adjustments to maps for rendering purposes.